PrabhudevJinnur/SOC-honeypot-attack-detection/README.md

 # SOC-honeypot-attack-detection
-Deployed a Cowrie SSH/Telnet honeypot to capture real-world attacker activity, including brute-force attempts, commands, and downloaded malware, for SOC-style detection and threat analysis.
+This project demonstrates a cloud-based SOC lab built in Microsoft Azure.
+A Windows virtual machine was intentionally exposed to the internet to capture real-world attack activity, which was collected, analyzed, and visualized using Microsoft Sentinel and KQL.